 Providers are responsible for submission of accurate Claims.
-Passport requires coding of both diagnoses and procedures for all Claims.
-The required coding schemes are the International Classification of Diseases, 10th Revision, Clinical Modification ICD-10-CM for diagnoses.
-For procedures, the Healthcare Common Procedure Coding System, Current Procedural Terminology Level 1 (CPT codes), Level 2 and 3 (HCPCS codes) are required for professional and outpatient Claims.
-Inpatient hospital Claims require ICD-10-PCS (International Classification of Diseases, 10th Revision, Procedure Coding System).
-Furthermore, Passport requires that all Claims be coded in accordance with the HIPAA transaction code set guidelines and follow the guidelines within each code set.
+Molina requires coding of both diagnoses and procedures for all Claims as follows.

+- For diagnoses, the required coding schemes are the International Classification of Diseases, 10th Revision, Clinical Modification ICD-10-CM - For procedures: - O Professional and outpatient Claims require the Healthcare Common Procedure Coding System, Current Procedural Terminology Level 1 (CPT codes), Level 2 and 3 Healthcare Common Procedure Coding System (HCPCS codes) - O Inpatient hospital Claims require ICD-10-PCS (International Classification of Diseases, 10th Revision, Procedure Coding System).

+Furthermore, Molina requires that all Claims be coded in accordance with the HIPAA transaction code set guidelines and follow the guidelines within each code set.

-Passport utilizes a Claims adjudication system that encompasses edits and audits that follow Federal requirements as well as administers payment rules based on generally accepted principles of correct coding.
+Molina utilizes a Claims adjudication system that encompasses edits and audits that follow Federal requirements as well as administers payment rules based on generally accepted principles of correct coding.
 These payment rules include, but are not limited to, the following:

-- Manuals and Relative Value Unit (RVU) files published by the Centers for Medicare & Medicaid Services (CMS), including: - National Correct Coding Initiative (NCCI) edits, including procedure-to-procedure (PTP) bundling edits and Medically Unlikely Edits (MUE).
-If a professional organization has a more stringent/restrictive standard than a Federal MUE the professional organization standard may be used. - Medicare National Coverage Determinations (NCD). - Medicare Local Coverage Determinations (LCD).

-- o CMS Physician Fee Schedule RVU indicators. - Current Procedural Technology (CPT) guidance published by the American Medical Association (AMA). - ICD-10 guidance published by the National Center for Health Statistics. - Other coding guidelines published by industry-recognized resources. - Payment policies based on professional associations or other industry-recognized guidance for specific services.
-Such payment policies may be more stringent than Federal guidelines. - Passport policies based on the appropriateness of health care and medical necessity. - · Payment policies published by Passport.
+- Manuals and Relative Value Unit (RVU) files published by the Centers for Medicare & Medicaid Services (CMS), including: - O National Correct Coding Initiative (NCCI) edits, including procedure-to-procedure (PTP) bundling edits and Medically Unlikely Edits (MUE).
+If a professional organization has a more stringent/restrictive standard than a Federal MUE limit the professional organization standard may be used. - O Medicare National Coverage Determinations (NCD). - O Medicare Local Coverage Determinations (LCD). - O CMS Physician Fee Schedule RVU indicators. - Current Procedural Technology (CPT) guidance published by the American Medical Association (AMA). - ICD-10 guidance published by the National Center for Health Statistics. - Other coding guidelines published by industry-recognized resources. - Payment policies based on professional associations or other industry-recognized guidance for specific services.
+Such payment policies may be more stringent than Federal guidelines. - Molina policies based on the appropriateness of health care and medical necessity. - Payment policies published by Molina.

-Telehealth Claims and Billing
+Telehealth claims and billing